dt-rush/sameriver/README.md

 ### 0. What is it?

-A game engine which takes advantage of go's language features to define concurrently-executing entity behaviour and world logic relative to a traditional synchronous game loop ("input, update, draw").
+A game engine which takes advantage of go's language features to define concurrently-executing entity and world logic relative to a traditional synchronous game loop ("input, update, draw").

 ### 1. Development

-Just run `make`.
+Run `make` to build and test.

+Dependencies can be installed by `make deps`.

 ### 2. Dependencies